raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3 +1/Intensity | **Range:** Touch |
 | **Area:** 1 Target | **Resist:** None |

 When this spell is cast, the subject is gifted with an invisible field of magical force equal to scale armor in protection, granting 4 Armor Points to each Hit Location.
 It has no effect if cast on someone already wearing armor.
 It will however supersede natural armor for its Duration, assuming it offers superior protection.
 If cast on a creature possesCanto more than 4 points of natural armor, it will instead increase the Armor Points by 1 in all locations.
-This magical protection does not hinder movement or spell casting.
+This magical protection does not hinder Movimento or spell casting.
 The spell will persist until dispelled by magic, or the caster sustains 8 points of damage from a Cantole attack, +1 per level of additional Intensity (see the table below).
 Of course, the caster may choose to drop the spell at any time if desired and must do so to sleep.

 | **Intensity** | **Cost** | **Variable Effect** |
 | :-: | :-: | :-- |